Henry-momanyi/HackBio_Cancer_Internship/HackBio_Cancer_internship.md

 ### <a id="_Toc165448399"></a>

-During thus stage a complementary strand is formed which is a called a gene transcript.
-After transcription post transcription modifications occur which include; Maturation off newly synthesized primary RNA, splicing where the non-coding gene regions (Introns) are removed, polyadenylation the product formed is ready for translation
+During this stage a complementary strand is formed which is a called a gene transcript.
+After transcription, post transcription modifications occur which include; Maturation off newly synthesized primary RNA, splicing where the non-coding gene regions (Introns) are removed, polyadenylation the product formed is ready for translation

 ### <a id="_Toc165448400"></a>